The best salary and dividend split for directors in 2025/26

 Have the tax benefits of incorporating ever been less?

-Historically, working via a limited company has been a tax efficient way to operate.
+Historically, working via a limited company has been a tax-efficient way to operate.

 Corporation Tax rates have been low for some time, and dividends – until recently – were taxed favourably compared to employment income.
-And you don’t pay National Insurance on dividends – but you do on a salary.

 Salary + Dividends